AndrewSouthpaw/git-started-workshop/01_installation/installGit.md

+Welcome to the pre-requisites of the class! **You should install git in advance of the class to make sure you can run it**.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*